| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 directory over at ‘sina’ as a newsgroup.
 Distributed news ahoy!

-directory), it’s just a hop and a skip to nneething
+directory), it’s just a hop and a skip to nneething, which

 pretends that any arbitrary directory is a newsgroup.
 Strange, but